top of page

 Q4: How long does iHisto take for H&E staining?

-A: iHisto typically provides fast turnaround times, often within a few business days, depending on specific requirements and sample volume.
+A: iHisto typically provides fast turnaround times, often within a few business days...
+Contact us for a timeline estimate."

 Q5: Are hematoxylin eosin and haematoxylin eosin the same thing?